About charcoal

 4 Charcoal calibration, packing and shipping

 Once the charcoal is produced, after a cooling and stabilization period, it is sieved into different size categories (fines, standard quality and restaurant quality).
 According to the demands of the clients and the brands, the charcoal is then put into bags manually or automatically.
 The charcoal industry in Europe delivers mainly bagged charcoal in different forms; Kilograms and Litres being the common units.
-Bags are palletized and stored in warehouses, protecting the charcoal from the rain.
+Bags are palletized and stored in warehouses, protecting the charcoal from the rain.5 Charcoal transport

-Charcoal sold in Europe, is transported from the charcoal production factories to traders and producers warehouses like many other commodities via boats, train and trucks.
+The charcoal is transported in pallets, big bags or in bulk.
+According to the configuration, the transportation routes vary depending on the regional infrastructure and abundance of wood resources.Charcoal sold in Europe, is transported from the charcoal production factories to traders and producers warehouses like many other commodities via boats, train and trucks.
 The traders store the charcoal and redistribute it to the retailers, who finally sell it to the consumer.